johansaf/netbox-autodns/README.md

 PDNS_API_HOST="http://dns.example.com"   # The PowerDNS API URL (required) PDNS_API_KEY="ChangeMe"                  # PowerDNS API key (required)
-DOMAIN="example.com"                     # Domain to be used for forward records (required, even if not used) SKIP_FORWARD_RECORDS=""                  # If set to anything then disable the creation of forward records SKIP_REVERSE_RECORDS=""                  # If set to anything then disable the creation of reverse records
+DOMAIN="example.com"                     # Domain to be used for forward records (required, even if not used) SECRET=""                                # Optional secret to verify the HMAC signature of the webhook request SKIP_FORWARD_RECORDS=""                  # If set to anything then disable the creation of forward records SKIP_REVERSE_RECORDS=""                  # If set to anything then disable the creation of reverse records
 ```